 We welcome new participants from large and small corporations, academia, industry, and government agencies that are interested in the Research Group on Issues of Autonomy and AI for Defense Systems.
 Members will be representatives of organizations that include but are not limited to:

 - United Nations Convention on Certain Conventional Weapons

 - Businesses involved in discussions on autonomous weapons systems

-To learn more about the program and how to join the Research Group on Issues of Autonomy and AI for Defense Systems team, please express your interest by sending an inquiry to the activity chair whose information can be found in the Contacts section.
+To learn more about the program and how to join the Research group on issues of Autonomy and AI for Defense Systems activity, please express your interest by sending an inquiry to the activity chair whose information can be found in the Contacts section.